 - In to a large mixing bowl add the mixed seeds, fennel seeds, sea salt, pepper and coconut flour.
 Combine well.

-- Mix in the grated sweet potato and then slowly add in the egg, mixing as you do so.
+- Mix in the grated celeriac and then slowly add in the egg, mixing as you do so.
 Add in the whole grain mustard and water, a little at a time until a dough is formed.
 You will want to start combining it together with your hands.

 - With a fork prick the bottom 4-5 times all over before placing in to the oven for 10 minutes to blind bake.